SnowflakePowered/snowflake-web/src/pages/articles/2024-02-16-announcing-librashader-0.2.0/index.md

 ## Next steps

-With the completion of the Metal and wgpu runtimes, librashader is mostly complete in my eyes.
-The rest
+With the completion of the Metal and wgpu runtimes, librashader brings slang-shader support to every modern graphics API